 What is new?

-In an official statement, they have mentioned that from 27 April they are putting a temporary hold over the
+In an official statement, they mentioned that from 27 April they are putting a temporary hold on the

 (2) New sign-ups for one-month Prime Membership (effective immediately till further notice)